-Leading research firms have found that video is not only a preferred and highly-effective learning format for most professionals, but that it also improves sales training results.
+Leading research firms have found that video is a preferred and highly effective learning format for most professionals and improves sales training results.
 Consider the following:

-- Sales teams that reinforce training with video coaching and learning see 34% more first-year reps hitting quota.
+- Sales teams who reinforce training with video learning see 34% more first-year reps hitting quota.
 (Aberdeen Group)

-- 75% of respondents were more likely to check out video lessons than read a document, email or web article.
+- 75% of employees are more likely to check out video lessons than read a document, email, or web article.
 (Forrester Research)

 - Video is “well-suited to refining the human element of [B2B] selling,” writes SiriusDecisions’ Peter Ostrow, who adds that younger generations are especially engaged with rich media such as video.
 This includes millennials, who will make up 75% of the U.S. workforce by 2025.